caleoseymour/fast-bray-curtis/README.md

 # fast-bray-curtis

-Script for fast calculation of bray-curtis dissimilarity of extremely large matrices.
+Script for fast calculation of bray-curtis dissimilarity of large matrices.
+Optimized for speed rather than memory usage.